Dana Research Assistantship at Dickinson

-Once these general criteria are met, then a range of activities can comprise the project.
-Please note, however, that the primary purpose of the Dana program is the support of faculty scholarship and creative work through the involvement of students as research assistants therein.
-The College has other monies, not administered through R&D, for work-study positions to support the other activities of the College, including those which also may be listed below.
+Please note, however, that the primary purpose of the Dana program is the support of faculty scholarship and creative work through the involvement of students as research assistants.
+The College has other funding, not administered through R&D, for work-study positions to support the administrative activities of the College.

 - Conducting library and web research

 - Assisting with researching, planning and mounting exhibitions and performances

 - Assisting with lab experiments or field investigations

 - Locating or creating illustrations; charts, and graphs

 - Compiling and annotating bibliographies

 - Other substantive research assistance as needed

 These duties may also include such incidental clerical tasks as photocopying and word-processing, but the core of the student's role should be more substantive tasks.

 Please note that Dana projects do not provide funding for materials or supplies.